hillhacks/website/pages/travel.md

 permalink: /travel/
 ---

-Travel to Bir can involve planes, trains, buses, and/or taxi.
+Travel to Bir can involve planes, trains, buses, and/or taxi. **Once you have reached Bir, see the venue details at [the venue page][venue] for more instructions.**

 ### By plane